 Are there any “Memories” that you just couldn’t write about and why?

 I kept a whole LOT of high school football antics secret.
 Maybe I’ll use them for a novel one day.
 More than a few of my old teammates should worry a LOT about that, ha!

 I’d love to collaborate with my son and/or Missus on picture books about “Anna’s Farm”.
 Our NZ farm boasts: pet dogs and a barn cat, pet chickens and sheep and alpaca, cows and horses, wild turkeys, possums, ducks, egrets, hawks, "endangered" kiwi birds (!) and the occasional wild pig.
 Anna and Eli both have WAY more talent than me.
 I’m just a writer.
 Anna is an incredible artist, and she injects beauty into everything.
 I met her when I was an editor on The Singapore Monitor.
 My son, Eli, is a professional musician (keyboard).
 He also has my skill as a writer and his Mom’s artistic talent.
 I’d love to work with them, but who would be the boss?
 Probably not me!

 Who are your favorite writers?

-As far as writers who make me laugh, it’s old school ...
-I’d say Art Buchwald, Mike Royko, Dave Barry and, at the top of the list, Ross H. Spencer.
+As far as writers who make me laugh, it’s old school, starting with Joseph Heller.
+Plus Art Buchwald, Mike Royko, Dave Barry and, at the top of the list, Ross H. Spencer.
 I really regret losing my “Da-Da Caper” collection.
 When I worked on the Waco Tribune-Herald, I actually wrote a book review about a couple of Spencer’s books, and he sent me a thank you note!
 I still have that somewhere.
 I also love all the Jack Reacher books.
-And the best writer of them all is G.K.
+But the best writer of them all is G.K.
 Chesterton.